ekusnadi/Math-261A-Project-1/README.md

 This project used ChatGPT (GPT-5, OpenAI, 2025) as an external resource.
 ChatGPT was used for:
 - Feedback on the clarity and flow of my writing
 - Suggestions for formatting R code and visualizations
-- Help in locating and summarizing information from assigned course sources (e.g., CalEnviroScreen documentation)
+- Help in locating and summarizing information from sources (e.g., CalEnviroScreen documentation)

 All data analysis, base code, and interpretation of results were performed independently by me.